bagage/jawanndenn/README.rst

       --host HOST           Hostname or IP address to listen at (default:
                             127.0.0.1)
-      --port PORT           Port to listen at (default: 8080) --server BACKEND      bottle backend to use (default: paste); as of this writing bottle supports: auto, bjoern, cgi, cherrypy, diesel, eventlet, fapws3, flup, gae, gevent, gunicorn, meinheld, rocket, tornado, twisted, waitress, wsgiref.
+      --port PORT           Port to listen at (default: 8080)
-                            For the most current list, please check the documentation of bottle.

     limit configuration:
       --max-polls COUNT     Maximum number of polls total (default: 100)